-We are committed to making sure you receive the care you need while you are away from campus.
-Due to the extraordinary circumstances that we are all facing, we have implemented temporary benefit changes to your Student Health Insurance Plan.
-Please review our FAQs below, which address these benefit changes.
+We continue to be committed to making sure you receive the care you need during the pandemic.
+Please review our FAQs below.
 This list is not all-inclusive and will be updated as the situation evolves.

 If you waived the Student Health Insurance Plan and have questions about your coverage, please contact your waived insurance plan for information.